 I don’t doubt their wisdom.
 These people are designed to be as wise as they are virtuous.
 They do not see the hazard in me, and this is assuring.
 I absorb their illusions and it makes me feel better.

-On the sidewalk, people were momentarily curious of me.
+On the sidewalk, people were momentarily curious about me.
 Moving their eyes from cane to hat — a vertical line continually repeated — they seemed to regard me sympathetically.
-On occasion they smiled.
+On occasion, they smiled.

-Owen Kaelin lives alternately in Boston and northeast Connecticut.
-He edits the webjournal Gone Lawn, was a founding member of the Step Chamber literary collective and is currently co-writing a literary computer fantasy game titled “The Pale City.”
+Owen Wyke lives alternately in Boston and northeast Connecticut.
+He edits the web journal Gone Lawn, was a founding member of the Step Chamber literary collective, and is currently co-writing a literary computer fantasy game titled “The Pale City.”